BraydenWalls/Forensics-Journey/README.md

 # Forensics Journey

-I'm a junior in high school working toward a career as an FBI Digital Forensics Examiner.
+I'm a junior in high school working toward a career as a Digital Forensics Examiner.
 This repo documents everything I'm learning and building along the way.

 ## Current Focus